-Sheep and goats from within Wisconsin need:
+Sheep and goats FROM WITHIN WISCONSIN need:

-- If sexually intact, they need official individual identification (ID) at any age. - If not sexually intact, need an official individual ID if they are 12 months or older. - See below for Official ID options. - Sheep and goats that go to a market or slaughter establishment after the fair should have an owner hauler statement to move from the fair to the market/slaughter establishment.
+- If sexually intact, need official individual identification (ID)b at any age. - If not sexually intact, need official individual IDb if they are 12 months or older. - See below for Official ID options. - Sheep and goats that go to a slaughter establishment after the fair should have an owner hauler statement to move from the fair to the slaughter establishment.